mgarcia01752/BareMetalRouterOS/doc/factory-start.md

-# Factory or Initial Start
+# Factory or Restart of BMROS

 ## Initial Start-up or Factory Reset